nyu-rdt/RMC20/README.md

 There are 4 LIDARs mounted in an array on the front of the robot, angled downwards to scan for obstacles.
 The data is sent in the following format:

 ```
-{ float lidar1
+{ byte lidar1
-float lidar2
+byte lidar2
-float lidar3
+byte lidar3
-float lidar4 }
+byte lidar4 }
 ```

-- `float lidar1` , `float lidar2` , `float lidar3` , `float lidar4`  are the distances that the 4 LIDARs read, from left to right.
+- `byte lidar1` , `byte lidar2` , `byte lidar3` , `byte lidar4`  are the distances that the 4 LIDARs read, from left to right.
 The distances are in centimeters.

 ___
 <br />